-If you need to park your car for an extended period (more than 1 month), there are several things you should do to prepare it for storage.
+If you need to park your car for an extended period (more than one month), you should do several things to prepare it for storage.
 Proper preparation helps prevent deterioration and makes it easier to get your car back on the road.
-It is best to store your car indoors if at all possible.
+If possible, store your car indoors.

-- Fill the fuel tank. - Change the engine oil and filter (see page 127). - Wash and dry the exterior completely. - Clean the interior.
-Make sure the carpeting, floor mats, etc. are completely dry. - Leave the parking brake off.
-Put the transmission in Reverse (5-speed manual) or Park (automatic).
+- Fill the fuel tank.

+- Change the engine oil and filter (see page 115).

+- Wash and dry the exterior completely.

+- Clean the interior.
+Make sure the carpeting, floor mats, etc. are completely dry.

+- Leave the parking brake off.

+Put the transmission in

+Reverse (5-speed manual) or

+Park (automatic).

-Block the rear wheels.
+- Block the rear wheels.

-- If the car is to be stored for a longer period, it should be supported on jackstands so the tires are off the ground. - Leave one window open slightly (if the car is being stored indoors). - Disconnect the battery. - Cover the car with a "breathable" car cover, one made from a porous material such as cotton.
-Nonporous materials, such as plastic sheeting, trap moisture, which can damage the paint. - If possible, periodically run the engine for a while (preferably once a month). - Support the front and rear wiper blade arms with a folded towel or rag so they do not touch the windshield.
+- If the car is to be stored for a longer period, it should be supported on jackstands so the tires are off the ground.

+- Leave one window open slightly (if the car is being stored indoors).

+- Disconnect the battery.

+- Cover the car with a

+"breathable" car cover, one

+made from a porous material

+such as cotton.
+Nonporous

+materials, such as plastic

+sheeting, trap moisture, which

+can damage the paint.

+- If possible, periodically run the engine for a while (preferably once a month).

+- Support the front and rear wiper blade arms with a folded towel or rag so they do not touch the windshield.